UofL is taking a variety of steps to reduce flooding and divert stormwater from the sewers by promoting infiltration and recharging aquifers.

-The massive, unprecedented flood which hit UofL on August 4, 2009, causing $20.9 million in damages, was a wake-up call for many.
+The massive, unprecedented flood which hit UofL on August 4, 2009, causing $20.9 million in damage, was a wake-up call for many.
 It hinted at the increasing intensity of storms to come as our greenhouse gas emissions continue to warm the planet and alter the climate we once knew.
 But it also helped motivate us to take action to both mitigate our climate impact, and to adapt to a changing climate by getting serious about sustainable stormwater management.
 Further flooding on May 29, 2012 not only validated our concerns, but demonstrated that our work since 2009 to enhance stormwater infiltration has begun to pay off.
 Read more.

 Stormwater Management Projects

 In recent years, UofL made several changes to campus landscaping, parking lots and rooftops, with the help of $1.25 million in cost-sharing from MSD.
 We think that this significant investment will essentially pay for itself by helping prevent millions of dollars in future flood damage.
 We are also hoping the projects at UofL will serve as an example for similar projects across the city on both public and private property.
 MSD's investment in Belknap campus stormwater projects is part of an $850 million agreement that MSD made in federal court with the U.S. Environmental Protection Agency and state regulators in 2005 to reduce the incidence of combined sewer overflows into waterways during storm events.

 Projects at UofL include:

 - Rain Barrels: Rainwater harvesting from the roof of the Cultural Center for irrigation use in the campus Garden Commons.
 Three rain barrels were also installed in 2013 to capture water from the roof of the Urban Studies Institute (426 W. Bloom St.) for use in the Horticulture Zone garden behind the building.

 - Bioswales: Vegetated bioswales